DHTMLX/docs-suite/docs/form/checkboxgroup.md

 ## Adding CheckboxGroup

-You can easily add a Checkbox control during initialization of a form:
+You can easily add a CheckboxGroup control during initialization of a form:

 ~~~js
 const form = new dhx.Form("form_container", {